 4. Mt.
 Bachelor

 When it comes to skiing or snowboarding, Mt.
-Bachelor is places to get your snow fix and enjoy winter.
-Blessed with ample snow, plenty of lifts and more than 25 major runs and trails, cross-country ski lodge and trails and three snowboarding parks, there’s bound to be a route that suits every skier or boarder of every ability.
-Ski school and private lessons are available to help take you to the next level.
-In the summer, Mount Bachelor transforms to offers chair lift rides to Pine Marten Lodge offers lunch with views, sunset dinners, Frisbee golf course and mountain biking trails are also available in the summer months.
+Bachelor is the place to get your snow fix and enjoy winter.
+Blessed with ample snow, plenty of lifts, more than 25 major runs and trails, a cross-country ski lodge and trails and three snowboarding parks, there’s bound to be a route that suits skiers or boarders of all skill levels.
+Ski school and private lessons are also available.
+In the summer, Mount Bachelor transforms to offer chair lift rides to Pine Marten Lodge, where you can enjoy lunch with views or sunset dinners.
+Frisbee golf course and mountain biking trails are also available in the summer months.

 5. Lava River Cave

-Go exploring the Lava River cave, an adventure you’re sure to remember and one of the top places to visit in Central Oregon.
-Lava tube holds geological wonders for the entire family.
-Make sure to bring flashlights and sturdy shoes for sure footing and a warm jacket it can be chilling underneath ground.
-It's a great adventure on a hot summer day.
+Exploring the Lava River cave is an adventure you’re sure to remember and one of the top tourist experiences in Central Oregon.
+The lava tube is a geological wonder and will provide excitement for the whole family.
+Make sure to bring flashlights, sturdy shoes for sure footing and a warm jacket as it can be chilly underground.
+This is a great adventure for a hot summer day.

 6. Les Schwab Amphitheater & The Old Mill District